akurtovic/InstaRaider/README.md

 # InstaRaider
 ===========
+### Note
+Due to a recent re-design of the Instagram website, InstaRaider currently does not work.
+I do plan to fix the issues, but have not gotten around to it yet.
+Patience.

+---
 **DISCLAIMER:**

 This code is posted for informational purposes only.
 Use of Instagram is governed by the company's Terms of Use (http://instagram.com/legal/terms/).
 Any user content posted to Instagram is governed by the Privacy Policy (http://instagram.com/legal/privacy/).
 While I will make all attempts to ensure that InstaRaider works as described below, any future changes to Instragram may introduce errors.
 If you find a bug or notice that InstaRaider is not working, please feel free to email me at amirkurtovic@gmail.com